01/07/2022 by Carney Sandoe Staff | Conferences

 First things first, how will virtual hiring conferences work?

 Here's a quick overview: Each day of a virtual conference is comprised of pre-scheduled 30-minute interviews.
 Schools schedule interviews with candidates, not the other way around.
 These interviews are intentionally introductory and brief.
 If mutual interest is established between a school and a candidate, a formal hiring process will follow.

 The Conference Module is an online portal used by schools and candidates who have registered for the event.
 Within the Module, schools browse the profiles of any registered candidate and decide who they wish to interview.
 Candidates can use the Module to show their availability (see the first tip below), browse the list of schools that have registered and the positions they are hiring for, and send messages to schools alerting them of your interest in a particular position or their school in general.

-Although each virtual hiring conference has two or three days of interviews, it's much more than that.
+Although each virtual hiring conference has a dedicated day or days of interviews, it's much more than that.
 By registering, you are signaling that you're exploring job opportunities, and your profile becomes discoverable to the schools and hiring contacts attending the event — not just to schools you have been referred to.
 The Conference Module will also remain active for weeks after each conference, so schools can continue to browse candidates and connect with them, even after the event is over.